 The title for tallest building on Earth has changed hands a few times, but at the time of writing, the Burj Khalifa in Dubai, United Arab Emirates, is an incredible structure measuring a staggering 828m in height.

 Pakistan activist Malala Yousafzai remains the youngest person to ever win the Nobel Peace Prize.
 She famously survived an attempt on her life which could have left her brain-damaged or worse – and since that time, she has continued to push for educational rights across her nation.
-At the time of writing, she is only 23 years old – she was 17 when she won the Nobel Prize!
+She was born in 1997 – and was 17 when she won the Nobel Prize!

 Marawa Ibrahim managed to spin an astonishing 200 hula hoops at the same time.
 All of the hoops had to perform at least three rotations to hold a valued record.
 Marawa has attempted and smashed this record three other times!

 Guinness World Records was founded in 1955.
-In 2000 the organisation rebranded themselves as The Guinness Book of Records.
+In 2000 the organization rebranded themselves from The Guinness Book of Records.

 Ironically, the book itself holds a record!
 It is the best-selling non-copyrighted book of all time.

-At the time of writing, in 2020, there have been 65 publications of the book.
+By 2030, there will have been 75 publications of the book.

 The Guinness World Records book is published in 100 countries and 23 languages.